thomasnwilson/class-yaml-2017/analysis/miechv-3-measures/miechv-3-measures.md

 * **denominator**: *N* of families referred this month that were contacted

 ## contact_face
-% of referred families contacted who received a face-to-face contact
+% of referred families contacted who received a face-to-face contact within 7 days

 * **measure** #7b; **pd**: 3
-* **numerator**: *N* of families contacted that received a first face-to-face contact
+* **numerator**: *N* of families contacted that received a first face-to-face contact within 7 days
 * **denominator**: *N* of families referred this month that were contacted

 ## contact_lag